Article 5 (novel): Plot summary

-When they reach the carrier’s house, the man who was supposed to transport them is shot by the FBR.
+When they reach the carrier's house, the man who was supposed to transport them is shot by the FBR.
 Just before he dies, he tells Ember and Chase of a carrier in West Virginia, and Chase and Ember head off to the next carrier.
-Later in the narrative, Ember saves a farmer’s son from poachers, and are both invited to an awkward dinner.
+Later in the narrative, Ember saves a farmer's son from poachers, and are both invited to an awkward dinner.
 After dinner, Ember and Chase go upstairs, and Chase kisses Ember.
 While they are upstairs, the farmer secretly calls the FBR to turn in Chase, who is now an AWOL soldier and Ember, a runaway.
 When Ember overhears a discussion about the phone call, the two characters leave as soon as possible.
 Later in the plot, they come across people and hear that there is a carrier and a whole underground system in Knoxville who will take them to a safe house, so the two start towards their home town.

-Ember and Chase got closer to Knoxville when they realize that the western half of Knoxville is closed to civilians to make way for an MM base.
+Ember and Chase get closer to Knoxville when they realize that the western half of Knoxville is closed to civilians to make way for an MM base.
 They walk through the streets, crowded with homeless people and busy workers.
 As they advance, a large group of people seem to turn into a pack of wolves when they see abandoned supplies and food and go after it.
 In the confusion, Ember gets separated from Chase.
 Just as she is continuing to be pushed away, a person grabs her arm and pulls her out of the crowd.